kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/merged_documentation.md

   If your pipeline doubles in size, you simply add more entries in the config.
 Hydra+Jinja2 will seamlessly produce the expanded `dvc.yaml` with minimal overhead, keeping the pipeline structure consistent.

 - **Modular Extension**
-  You can further extend the Jinja2 template (e.g., adding a “metrics” section) or the Python script (e.g., to compare old vs. new `dvc.yaml` and only accept changes if `--allow-dvc-changes=true`).
+  You can further extend the Jinja2 template (e.g., adding a “metrics” section) or the Python script (e.g., to compare old vs. new `dvc.yaml` and only accept changes if `--allow_dvc-changes=true`).
 This approach is inherently flexible.

 By integrating Hydra, Omegaconf, and Jinja2, you maintain a single “source of truth” for your pipeline, avoiding duplication and streamlining the entire process of DVC stage management.
 This is a hallmark of advanced MLOps design—where configuration, code, and data versioning all align seamlessly to reduce friction for the team.

 ## Chapter 8 - Flow Orchestration with Prefect

 ### Introduction to Prefect Flow

-#### 8.1 Why Use Prefect for Orchestration?

 - **Higher-Level Pipeline Control**
   Prefect wraps your data pipeline steps in tasks and flows, providing easier concurrency, retries, and centralized logging.
 This is especially useful when you have multiple pipeline triggers or want to schedule jobs more flexibly than with basic shell scripts.